huang-0505/number-guessing-agents/README.md

 # 🎯 Number Guessing Agents with Ollama
-# (Doing it because I failed an interview becasue of it lol)
+# (Doing it because this is an interview question I failed miserably lol)

 This project creates two AI agents that play a number guessing game, powered by a local LLM (Mistral) through Ollama.